Post with 2 notes

 The most prominent determinant that I have noticed in their distinction of beauty is skin tone.
 Skin tone varies in Cambodia, some people have very light complexion, while others are very dark.
 If you have dark skin in Cambodia, society automatically deems you less attractive.
 The first time I was exposed to this social norm was in July.
 I was with one of the older students at the Woodhouse (our safe house/boarding house for some of the students) as she was cleaning her room, which I was overseeing.
 She had music playing, and Beyoncé’s “Ring the Alarm” was her song of choice.
 She pointed to the photo of Beyoncé, and asked me whether or not I thought she was beautiful.
 My answer was an unequivocal yes, and I told her that I thought Beyoncé is one of the most beautiful women on the planet.
 She made a skeptical face, and asked me if I liked the color of her skin. ”Of course,” I answered.
 “She has beautiful skin.”
 The student then cringed and said “Oh, but she is very dark.”
 I was floored.
 First of all, Beyoncé is absolutely beautiful, as are gagillions of other dark-skinned women around the world, famous or not.
 I also hadn’t realized that such absurd generalizations would be something I would bear witness to here.
 But, they are prevalent and deeply engrained in these kids.

-These beautiful young women make constant comments about how they wish their skin were lighter, and it breaks my heart.
+These beautiful young women make constant comments about how they wish their skin was lighter, and it breaks my heart.
 They are genuinely gorgeous, and huge components of that description are the varied, beautiful, and deep colors of their skin.
-But, they intrinsically look at themselves and do not see the immeasurable beauty in each of their own faces.
+But, they look at themselves and do not see the immeasurable beauty in each of their own faces.
 Similar to the U.S, the super markets and pharmacies have shelves lined with skin creams and facial cleansers.
 But, here in Cambodia, the majority of those soaps and lotions advertise to be “skin lightening” or “skin whitening” products.
 It is somewhat difficult to find a skin product that does not have complexion-lightening chemicals.
 There is clearly a large market for these products, or they wouldn’t be stocked in such bulk in these shops.
 My beautiful girls are sadly a component of that market.
 They often will find magazine or newspaper clippings from beauty companies and revel over the products advertised in their free time, discussing which ones they wish they could afford.
 They always point to products that advertise their “skin lightening” abilities.
 I have spent tireless hours trying to explain to my girls how beautiful they are, how gorgeous their skin color is and how dangerous these products are to both the long-term pigmentation of their beautiful skin and to their self-esteem.

 The most beautiful girls that I have ever met, inside and out.
 It is legitimately impossible not to describe these girls as beautiful.